 Dan Edmunds is a psychotherapist in Pennsylvania.
 He is involved with the autistic rights movement.
 He seeks to understand the autistic person rather than trying to change him or her.
 Click icon to find out more about his approach.

-Studio III brief explanatory videos in Professionals page could be of interest.
+Studio III brief explanatory videos in our Professionals page could be of interest.

 Tony Osgood has had experience in development disability roles and now lectures for the University of Kent.
-See: about university He says that he considers challengingbehaviour to be, above all else, two things: complaining and communication.
+He says that he considers challenging behaviour to be, above all else, two things: complaining and communication.
 He believes in trying to work out the meaning before deciding how to respond.
-His Writings takes offers the reader a treasure trove of articles.
+Click icon for his website, then MENU – top right.
+His Writings offer the reader a treasure trove of articles.

-This article is written by a parent and occuational therapist.
-We, as parents and caregivers (and on-lookers!), need to remember that responding from a behavioral point of view is ineffective in these cases.
+This article is written by a parent and occupational therapist.
+We, as parents and caregivers (and on-lookers!), need to remember that responding from a behavioural point of view is ineffective in these cases.
 As adults, we need to remove the excessive or adverse stimuli, and we may need to take the child to a calm, quiet place.
 Click icon to view article.